VenturaNotes/Knowledge/- Topics/font.md

-Displayed or printed text can be enhanced using various features, including bold, italic, underline, outline, shadow, and colour.
+Displayed or printed text can be enhanced using various features, including bold, italic, underline, outline, shadow, and color.